 4) Discuss your direct operational and value chain impacts on the issue

 Every single business produces negative externalities, and the public knows it.
 There’s no sense in trying to hide it or in pretending otherwise.

 That being said, nothing will establish the credibility of your stance on touchy topics and your readiness to act more than describing clearly and concisely the direct and indirect impacts that your activities have on communities, the environment, and other systems.

 Transparently outline how you determined both the direct impact of your own company’s operations and the indirect impacts from your value chain and investments.
 If your company is still developing its understanding of its impacts then outline how you plan to gather the information you need.

-5) Clarify how you will address the impacts of your operations in alignment with relevant limits
+5) Clarify how you will do your part to address the impacts of your direct operations

 By now you’ve explained the issue, discussed the implications for your company, and highlighted your company’s contributions, both positive and negative.

 Essentially, you’ve explained the “problem.”
 The next step is to clarify your role and intentions towards providing a “solution.”